jamesbuch/Mu/README.md

 ```
 parsing: src/main/mu/test.mu
 Global scope a = 9
-Global scope a = 9
 a = 9 foo = foobarbazqux bar = 1 baz = true
 This is a function
 The 10 + 50 + 1000 * 2 + 50000 * 3 = 152060
+Local scope a = 10
+Global scope a = 9
 Hello, World j = 1
 Hello, World j = 2
 Hello, World j = 3